$216 Find Cheap Flights from Boston to Ireland

 The average price of all round-trip flights from Boston to Ireland clicked on KAYAK for each day over the last 12 months.

 When flying from Boston to Ireland, you should consider leaving on a Tuesday and avoid Fridays if you are looking for the best rates.
-For your return to Boston, you’ll find the best rates on Fridays and the most expensive ones on Saturdays.
+For your return to Boston, you’ll find the best rates on Fridays and the most expensive ones on Wednesdays.

 How far in advance should I book a flight from Boston to Ireland?